LighghtEeloo/underdose/Readme.md

 Three assertions for our potential users:

 - Produce dotfiles from day to day and want to backup them up or synchronize them between machines.
-- Consider a centralized git repository as a feasible way to manage dotfiles.
+- Consider a centralized git repository as a feasible way of managing dotfiles.
 - Can do git, and expect the toolchain to be simple and surprise-free.

 I hope `underdose` can be a powerful candidate as a tool that meets the said demands.